 Vine Deloria Jr. 1933-2005

 Amerinda sadly acknowledges the passing of renowned Champion of Indian Rights Vine Deloria Jr.,(Standing Rock Sioux) who burst forth into the American consciousness in 1969 with his book Custer Died for Your Sins.
 Trained as a seminarian and a lawyer he sought to reveal the true nature of Native American identity to non-Indians as the basis for reconciliation between the two groups.
 He continued his message through 20 more books.
 (Photo by Chris Richards courtesy of Indian Country Today) The ultimate power of his argument was his own personal, passionate statement that made it more than a history.
 Vine himself advised us on how to illuminate the vital Native American spirit that infuses AMERINDA's non-fiction anthology, Genocide of the Mind:New Native American Writing, for which he wrote the forward.
 Vine had the courage and the vision to challenge the dominating society at its core.
 He was unapologetic in confronting the racism of U.S. law and policy, and he was prophetic in challenging young indigenous activists to hone their strategies.
 Although he has crossed over to join the ancestors he is still in our hearts.

 Talking Stick Arts Quarterly

-Talking Stick Native Arts Quarterly publishes Indigenous arts, news, commentaries, features, fiction, poetry and essays written by Native American writers.
-Our mission is to promote, give exposure to, and explore ideas in the world of contemporary American Indian arts.
-Talking Stick Native Arts Quarterly is published in New York City by American Indian Artists Inc. (Amerinda).
-Talking Stick welcomes and encourages submissions from readers.
-Please email Steve Elm, Editor, at with ideas or submissions.More »
+Talking For 15 years between 1997 and 2012 Stick Native Arts Quarterly published Indigenous arts, news, commentaries, features, fiction, poetry and essays written by Native American writers.
+Our mission was to promote, give exposure to, and explore ideas in the world of contemporary American Indian arts.
+Talking Stick Native Arts Quarterly was published in New York City by American Indian Artists Inc. (Amerinda).
+To access any of the issues please visit our archive.More »